jtablesaw/tablesaw/README.md

 [![Build Status](https://travis-ci.org/jtablesaw/tablesaw.svg?branch=master)](https://travis-ci.org/jtablesaw/tablesaw)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5029f48d00c24f1ea378b090210cf7da)](https://www.codacy.com/app/jtablesaw/tablesaw?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jtablesaw/tablesaw&amp;utm_campaign=Badge_Grade)

+#### A note on the next version

+> Version 0.20, soon to be released, includes a number of fundamental changes.
+It is safe to say that any existing code that uses Tablesaw will require modifications.
+We regret the inconvenience that results.
+>
+> Two of the biggest changes are the removal of the Smile interface, and the reduction in support for several numeric column types.
+In the new release we will support only double precision floating point columns.
+We may at some time revert those changes, but for now they let us focus on Tablesaw's core functionality in manipulating tabular datasets.
+>
+> The new version represents a significant improvement in several dimensions.
+All the changes are summarized here, but it's worth mentioning a couple:
+>
+> Overall, interfaces for tables and columns are more consistent, flexible, powerful, and robust.
+Test coverage is up over 50%, from 44% to 70% of lines covered.

 ### Overview

 __Tablesaw__ is a Java dataframe similar to Pandas in Python, and the R data frame.
 If you work with data in Java, it may save you time and effort.